codefellows-seattle-javascript-401n3/lab-08-single-resource-api/lab-jessica/README.md

 ### `/api/books`

 * `GET` request made for a non-existing id will return a 404 error status
-* `GET` request made without an id passed into the querystring will return a 400 error status.
 * `POST` request with no body provided or an invalid body will return a 400 error status
 * Unregistered routes will return a 404 error status